cartesi/rollups-contracts/README.md

 ## Related projects

-The contracts are used by several other projects in the Cartesi ecossystem:
+The contracts are used by several other projects in the Cartesi ecosystem:

 - [Cartesi CLI]
 - [Cartesi Rollups Node]